History of Paris

 In the 20th century, Paris suffered bombardment in World War I and German occupation from 1940 until 1944 in World War II.
 Between the two wars, Paris was the capital of modern art and a magnet for intellectuals, writers and artists from around the world.
 The population reached its historic high of 2.1 million in 1921, but declined for the rest of the century.
 New museums (The Centre Pompidou, Musée Marmottan Monet and Musée d'Orsay) were opened, and the Louvre given its glass pyramid.

-In the 21st century, Paris added new museums and a new concert hall, but in 2005 it also experienced violent unrest in the housing projects in the surrounding banlieues (suburbs), inhabited largely by first and second generation immigrants from France's former colonies in the Maghreb and Sub-Saharan Africa.
-In 2015, the city and the nation were shocked by two deadly terrorist attacks carried out by Islamic extremists.
+In the 21st century, Paris added new museums and a new concert hall, but in 2005 it also experienced violent unrest in the housing projects in the surrounding banlieues (suburbs), inhabited largely by immigrants from France's former colonies in the Maghreb and Sub-Saharan Africa.
+In 2015, two deadly terrorist attacks were carried out by Islamic extremists.
 The population of the city declined steadily from 1921 until 2004, due to a decrease in family size and an exodus of the middle class to the suburbs; but it is increasing slowly once again, as young people and immigrants move into the city.

 Prehistory

-In 2008, archaeologists of the Institut national de recherches archéologiques préventives (INRAP) (administered by France's Ministry of Higher Education and Research) digging at n° 62 Rue Henri-Farman in the 15th arrondissement, not far from the Left Bank of the Seine, discovered the oldest human remains and traces of a hunter-gatherer settlement in Paris, dating to about 8000 BC, during the Mesolithic period.
+In 2008, archaeologists of the National Institute for Preventive Archaeological Research (INRAP) digging in the 15th arrondissement, not far from the Left Bank of the Seine, discovered the oldest human remains and traces of a hunter-gatherer settlement in Paris, dating to about 8000 BC, during the Mesolithic period.

 Other more recent traces of temporary settlements had been found at Bercy in 1991, dating from around 4500–4200 BC.
-The excavations at Bercy found the fragments of three wooden canoes used by fishermen on the Seine, the oldest dating to 4800-4300 BC.
+The excavations at Bercy found the fragments of three wooden canoes used by fishermen on the Seine, the oldest dating to 4800–4300 BC.
 They are now on display at the Carnavalet Museum.
-Excavations at the Rue Henri-Farman site found traces of settlements from the middle Neolithic period (4200-3500 BC); the early Bronze Age (3500-1500 BC); and the first Iron Age (800-500 BC).
-The archaeologists found ceramics, animal bone fragments, and pieces of polished axes.
-Hatchets made in eastern Europe were found at the Neolithic site in Bercy, showing that first Parisians were already trading with settlements in other parts of Europe.
+Excavations at the 15th arrondissement site found traces of settlements from the middle Neolithic period (4200–3500 BC); the early Bronze Age (3500–1500 BC); and the first Iron Age (800–500 BC).
+Hatchets made in eastern Europe were found at the Neolithic site in Bercy, showing that first Parisians were already trading with other parts of Europe.